mongodb/docs-c/source/docs-libmongoc/guides/connection-pooling.rst

      /* take appropriate action for a timeout */
   }

-See :ref:`connection_pool_options` to configure pool size and behavior, and see :symbol:`mongoc_client_pool_t` for an extended example of a multi-threaded program that uses the driver in pooled mode.
+See :ref:`connection_pool_options` to configure pool size and behavior, and see :ref:`mongoc_client_pool_t` for an extended example of a multi-threaded program that uses the driver in pooled mode.